tknerr/bills-kitchen/COOKBOOK_DEVELOPMENT.md

 	2 tests, 2 assertions, 0 failures, 0 errors, 0 skips
 	[Tue, 28 Aug 2012 10:03:27 +0000] INFO: Report handlers complete

 Yay!
-Some tests are passing :-)
+Smoke tests are passing :-)

 ### More Information

  * take a look at the minitest-chef-handler tests for the [apache2](https://github.com/opscode-cookbooks/apache2/tree/master/files/default/tests/minitest) and [mysql](https://github.com/opscode-cookbooks/mysql/tree/master/files/default/tests/minitest) cookbooks for inspiration
- * there is also this [fully documented example](https://github.com/calavera/minitest-chef-handler/blob/master/examples/spec_examples/files/default/tests/minitest/example_test.rb) which is very informative
+ * there is also this [fully documented example](https://github.com/calavera/minitest-chef-handler/blob/master/examples/spec_examples/files/default/tests/minitest/example_test.rb) for spec-based minitests
  * apart from [Librarian](https://github.com/applicationsonline/librarian) there is also [Berkshelf](https://github.com/RiotGames/berkshelf), which looks very promising, but does not run on Windows yet.
  * both Librarian and Berkshelf also support resolving dependencies from git or the local filesystem in addition to the Opscode Community site, check [the](http://berkshelf.com/) [docs](https://github.com/applicationsonline/librarian) for this.